googleapis/google-api-ruby-client/examples/prediction/README.md

    loading the generated .yaml file

 We can now run the service!
-# ruby prediction.rb
+`$ ruby prediction.rb`

-This should start a service on http://localhost:4567.
+This should start a service on `http://localhost:4567`.
 When you hit the service, your ruby logs should show the Prediction API calls, and print the prediction output in the debug.

 This sample currently does not cover some newer features of Prediction API such as streaming training, hosted models or class weights.
 If there are any questions or suggestions to improve the script please email us at prediction-api-discuss@googlegroups.com.